Last updated January, 2023

 - Stanley Park Drive, Vancouver – Access to Stanley Park Drive, from Georgia Street, closed from 5:00 am to 8:00 am.

 - North Vancouver/Marine Drive – Westbound Marine Drive will be closed between Capilano Road and Taylor Way.
 Traffic will be rerouted to Lower Capilano Road, Welch Street, Wardance Street and Taylor Way, from 5:30 am to 8:30 am.
 Southbound access to the Lions Gate Bridge will remain open via Marine Drive eastbound from the West Vancouver side.

 - West Vancouver – Marine Drive and Taylor Way intersection – Access to Taylor Way will be restricted for intermittent periods, from 5:30 am to 9:00 am.

 - Highway 1 – Both eastbound lanes on Highway 1 will be closed between Taylor Way and Horseshoe Bay, from 5:30 am to 10:00 am.
 Motorists are advised to use Marine Drive eastbound.

-- Cypress Bowl Road, West Vancouver – 400 cyclists will travel along Cypress Bowl Road with police escorts up and down the hill.
-Cypress Bowl Road will have reduced speeds from 6:00 am to 8:30 am.
-Recommend to motorists to avoid Cypress Bowl Road during this time.
+- Cypress Bowl Road, West Vancouver – 600 cyclists will travel along Cypress Bowl Road with police escorts up and down the hill.
+Cypress Bowl Road will be closed from 6:00 am to 8:30 am.
+We recommend motorists to avoid Cypress Bowl Road during this time.